 For example, for me personally, I do not question the general validity of astrology (as opposed to using astrology to decide whether to do something on a particular day).
 The first time I had my natal chart drawn, by someone who did not know me, I was astonished at the detail it provided about the type of person I am.
 I have no idea why being born at a specific time on a specific date in a specific place with the planets aligned in a specific way should influence my basic personality characteristics, but that appears to be the case, irrefutably.
 And so I have no problem believing in the unknowable, that which flies in the face of scientific knowledge or reasoning.

 The reason why all sentient beings are endowed with a luminous, pure mind at birth … true Buddha nature or divine essence … is unknowable, but it is the truth.
-Man, the “highest” form of life, who was gifted by evolution with a brain that can think and analyze, was in fact burdened by this development and so most of mankind has been deprived of the knowledge of his luminous, pure mind and the peace and happiness that flows from it.
+Man, the “highest” form of life, who was gifted by evolution with a brain that can think and analyze, became in fact burdened by this development and so most of mankind has been deprived of the knowledge of his luminous, pure mind and the peace and happiness that flows from it.

-And so Buddhism, which sees mankind, human beings, as being both the source of suffering and the solution, which looks to no God for salvation, is nevertheless inextricably connected to the unknowable power in the universe, the divine force.
+Bottom line, Buddhism, which sees mankind, human beings, as being both the source of suffering and the solution, which looks to no God for salvation, is nevertheless inextricably connected to the unknowable power in the universe, the divine force.
 Buddha nature and divine essence are in fact one.